rickellis/ArchMatic/README.md

 The shell scripts in this repo allow the entire process to be automated.
 I also run some personal scripts that configure my dotfiles and various other things.
 Those are not available publicly since they would provide little use to anyone else.

-Note: Some of the configuration steps are specific to the laptop I'm currently running: Dell XPS 13.
+Note: Some of the configuration steps are specific to the laptop I'm currently running, a Dell XPS 13.
 So...

 ---